-If the Onan RV genset was supplied without a muffler, we recommend the purchase of an Onan RV spark arresting muffler that Onan has constructed to meet RVIA and USDA standards for your RV genset.
+If the RV genset was supplied without a muffler, we recommend the purchase of a Cummins Onan RV spark arresting muffler that is constructed to meet RVIA and USDA standards for your RV genset.

 The RVIA/ANSI EGS-1 standard requires that the muffler must be constructed of aluminized steel or other corrosion resistant material, and it must be of a welded or crimped construction.